 Online fraud inflicts major financial losses on companies.
 A study by Accenture predicts that cybercrime in the period from 2019 to 2023 will cost companies worldwide roughly 5 billion dollars.
 Therefore, the fight against online fraud is first and foremost an attempt to avoid unnecessary costs and preserve the good reputation of the company.
 The most common types of fraud are account takeovers (ATO) and identify theft, but also the use of ransomware to cripple entire corporate networks and extort money from companies.

 This is where the cutting-edge authentication technologies already integrated into practically every recent smartphone can provide a remedy: Two-Factor Authentication (2FA) and Multi-Factor Authentication (MFA) using biometric personality traits such as face recognition, fingerprint scans or voice recognition are almost invulnerable to criminals.
 Comparisons of location data, typing behaviour or the frequency of visits to a portal promise additional protection.
 These steps help to uncover irregularities in user behaviour and initiate security measures if required.

 Finally, secure without endless passwords

-2FA and MFA offer a further benefit for users by eliminating tedious password-based login procedures.
+Two-Factor Authentication (2FA) and Multi-Factor Authentication (MFA) offer a further benefit for users by eliminating tedious password-based login procedures.
 Instead, what could be simpler and more convenient than using a fingerprint, for example, to authenticate oneself on one’s favourite portal?